-At this stage you will choose the the Colombian real estate asset that best suits your needs and investment goals and conduct the real estate due dilligence/transaction/closing as per normal, Colombian standards.
+At this stage, you will choose the Colombian real estate asset that best suits your needs and investment goals and conduct the real estate due diligence/transaction/closing as per normal, Colombian standards.
 It’s also smart to set up any POAs to your attorneys at this stage as well so that they can sign on your behalf any other documentation/process that will be needed to get your asset into an income producing state.

-While the goal of a tax deferred retirment plan is to grow the assets free of taxes, one must remember that Colombia is indifferent as to whether your USA investment vehicle is tax free/tax deferred.
+While the goal of a tax-deferred retirement plan is to grow the assets free of taxes, one must remember that Colombia is indifferent as to whether your USA investment vehicle is tax-free/tax-deferred.
 If there is a Colombian asset that is producing income and profit then the owner of that asset should be taxed accordingly.